jennyknuth/dashboard/app/components/fan/fan-instructions.md

 #### Save the `Lab2` service

-1. Click the down arrow next to the `Lab2` label at the top of the screen
+1. Click the `save` icon on the top navigation bar
-1. Click `save`

 #### Start the `Lab2` service

-1. Click the down arrow next to the `Lab2` label at the top of the screen
+1. Click the `start` icon on the top navigation bar
-1. Click `start`

 #### Your service should look similar to this: